 Apple's new Touch Bar MacBook Pro models offer support for Touch ID, the company's fingerprint-based authentication system.
 If you own a recent iPhone, you've likely used Touch ID: It's Apple's built-in privacy system for unlocking your device and authorizing Apple Pay.
 Here's how to set it up on your Mac!

-How to add a physical Escape Key to the 13-inch and 15-inch MacBook Pro
+How to add a physical Escape Key to MacBook Pro with Touch Bar prior to 2019

-You probably won't miss having a physical escape key, but if you have a strong desire to press a key instead of tapping the leftmost corner of the Touch Bar panel, or worse, having to perform two steps in order to use the escape key (click on the desktop, then tap escape), there is a solution.
+If you have a MacBook Pro released in 2018 or older, it doesn't come with a dedicated physical Escape key (though it is always there when you need it in the Touch Bar).
+If you have a strong desire to press a key instead of tapping the leftmost corner of the Touch Bar panel, or worse, having to perform two steps in order to use the escape key (click on the desktop, then tap escape), there is a solution.
 You can reassign the caps lock key to be used as the escape key.

 How to use the Touch Bar with Windows on the MacBook Pro